neelsoumya/butterfly_detector/README.md

 # butterfly_detector

-This repository has tutorials, scripts and notes for and from a deep learning and machine learning course.
+This is a repository which has tutorials, scripts and notes for teaching deep learning and machine learning.

 These notes can be used to teach machine learning to a general audience and/or working professionals.

+This repository also has materials for outreach.

 * Material